-- 7.1 The Draft Annual Governance Statement will be presented to our External Auditors Mazars as part of their audit of the Statement of Accounts. - 7.2 The final version incorporating any updates and comments will be presented to the Audit Panel on 10 November 2020 for approval.
-It will then be signed by the Executive Leader and the Chief Executive and presented formally to Mazars. - 7.3 Until this date the Annual Governance Statement is a live document and will be updated for any issues that come to light affecting the governance arrangements in place.
+- 7.1 The Draft Annual Governance Statement will be presented to our External Auditors Mazars as part of their audit of the Statement of Accounts. - 7.2 The final version incorporating any updates and comments will be presented to the Audit Panel on 28 September 2021 for approval.
+It will then be signed by the Executive Leader and the Chief Executive and presented formally to Mazars. - 7.3 Until this date the Annual Governance Statement is a live document and will need to be updated for any issues that come to light affecting the governance arrangements in place.